filament-zone/filament.zone/publications/position-paper.md

 The Mainnet will launch with stable interfaces that are ready to operate production interactions without significant trust assumptions.
 A native token will be issued and distributed to early contributors.
 Stakers will be subsidized with emissions.

 ### Combustion
 A Fully operational system with permissionless Campaigners, Stakers, and Participants.
 Outposts will be deployed on multiple networks, providing access to larger campaign audiences.
 Campaigners will be able to elect alternative staking positions, such as LP token holders, to align campaign outcomes with more diverse sets of actors.
-Commission will be paid to Stakers.
+The commission will be paid to Stakers.

 ## Conclusion

 Filament has a vision for Web3, where communities are durable and thrive.
 Tokens offer immense potential but come with significant challenges.
 Bootstrapping a community with financial incentives is difficult, and existing tools are not able to solve the problem.
 Airdrops can work if we accept the reality that targeting productive behavior is a social process.
 Filament provides a new set of tools that make targeting easier and conflict resolution possible.
 Protocols can avoid community backlash and allocate their token supply with confidence by providing a process of ratifying social consensus.
 Ultimately, tokens should be distributed and communities should be decentralized to provide new forms of ownership.
 This is the purpose of Web3.